cancerit/cgpAnalyseHub/README.md

 To do this it utilises the CGHub cart summary file and arranges data in a uniform manner.

-Code is also included to simplify bulk generation of commands and helper scripts for farm submissions if his facility is available to you.
+Code is also included to simplify bulk generation of commands and helper scripts for farm submissions if this facility is available to you.

 ### Non-Hub data